ibm-cloud-docs/cloud-object-storage/help/billing.md

 There are five classes:

+*  **Smart Tier** can be used for any workload, especially dynamic workloads where access patterns are unknown or difficult to predict.
+Smart Tier provides a simplified pricing structure and automatic cost optimization by classifying the data into "hot", "cool", and "cold" tiers based on monthly usage patterns.
+All data in the bucket is then billed at the lowest applicable rate.
+There are no threshold object sizes or storage periods, and there are no retrieval fees.
 *  **Standard** is used for active workloads, with no charge for data retrieved (other than the cost of the operational request itself).
 *  **Vault** is used for cool workloads where data is accessed less than once a month - an extra retrieval charge ($/GB) is applied each time data is read.
 The service includes a minimum threshold for object size and storage period consistent with the intended use of this service for cooler, less-active data.
 *  **Cold Vault** is used for cold workloads where data is accessed every 90 days or less - a larger extra retrieval charge ($/GB) is applied each time data is read.
 The service includes a longer minimum threshold for object size and storage period consistent with the intended use of this service for cold, inactive data.
-*  **Flex** is used for dynamic workloads where access patterns are more difficult to predict.
-Depending on usage, if the costs of and retrieval charges exceeds a cap value, then retrieval charges are dropped and a new capacity charge is applied instead.
-If the data isn't accessed frequently, it is more cost effective than Standard storage, and if access usage patterns unexpectedly become more active it is more cost effective than Vault or Cold Vault storage.
-Flex doesn't require a minimum object size or storage period.
-*  **Smart Tier** automatically classifies data into "hot", "cool", and "cold" tiers based on monthly usage patterns.
-All data in the bucket is then billed at the lowest applicable rate.
-There are no threshold object sizes or storage periods, and there are no retrieval fees.
+*  **Flex** is being replaced by Smart Tier for dynamic workloads.
+Existing users can reference pricing information [here](/docs/cloud-object-storage?topic=cloud-object-storage-flex-pricing).

 For more information about pricing, see [the pricing table at ibm.com](https://www.ibm.com/cloud/object-storage#s3api).

-For more information about creating buckets with different storage classes, see the [API reference](/docs/services/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-storage-class).
+For more information about creating buckets with different storage classes, see the [API reference](/docs/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-storage-class).

 ### Smart Tier pricing details